unkcpz/tatzelwurm/DESIGN.md

 In order to replace RMQ for queuing the tasks and recover the tasks state after reboot the machine, it needs the functionality to persistent the task list on the disk.
 Different from RMQ which lack of API to introspect task queues to determine the task list and task priorities, the coordinator has the task table with task can be tagged with multiple properties such as priority and it blocking type.
-Using Rust is for the edging performance that can potentially handle millions of processes in the foreseeable future.

 Here are requirements for the coordinator: